olgargarrucho/olgargarrucho/README.md

 ### <h2 align="left">	:blossom:  Hi everyone!</h2>

 My name is Olga and I from Spain.
 I was born and grown up in Cádiz, but now I live in Madrid.
 I'm a creative and very curious person who can't stop looking for challenges and doing them.
-I like learning new things and that's why now I decided to start a new path in technology trhough web programming :woman_technologist:.
+I like learning new things and that's why now I have decided to start a new path in technology trhough web programming :woman_technologist:.
 I loved it :sparkling_heart:.

 ### <h2 align="left">	:blossom:  I’m currently learning:</h2>